signetlabdei/sem/docs/getting-started.rst

 Getting started
 ===============

-SEM operates on a simulation campaign paradigm.
-Simulation campaigns are thought as a collection of results obtained from running an ns-3 simulation with different parameters.
-A simulation campaign is contained in a single json database for portability, and is accessible through a CampaignManager object, which is provided by this library.
+`SEM` operates on simulation campaigns, which consist in a collection of results obtained from running a specific `ns-3` simulation script with possibly varying command line parameters.

-Through this class it's possible to create new campaigns, load existing ones, run simulations and export results to other formats.
+Simulation campaigns are saved in a single folder for portability, and are accessible through a `CampaignManager` object.
+Through this class it's possible to create new campaigns, load existing ones, run simulations and export results to a variety of formats for analysis and plotting.

+In the following sections we will use `SEM` to go from a vanilla ns-3 installation (assumed to be available at `/tmp/ns-3`) to plots visualizing the results, in as few commands as possible.

 Creating and loading a simulation campaign
 ------------------------------------------